Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

-In \citet{chen2012} it is shown, under stronger assumptions than ours, that the set of KKT points $\Lambda_{KKT}$ is bounded.
-As the following example illustrates, under our weaker assumptions, the set $\Lambda_{KKT}$ could be unbounded. \begin{example} Consider the instance of \eqref{QP} defined by setting
+Using assumptions stronger than ours, \citet{chen2012} show that $\Lambda_{KKT}$, the set of KKT points, is bounded.
+As the following example illustrates, under our weaker assumptions, the set $\Lambda_{KKT}$ could be unbounded. \begin{example} {\em Consider the instance of QP defined by setting

-Note that in this case the feasible region of \eqref{QP} is $\{[0,t,1-t]^T:0\le t\le 1\}$, which is bounded and non-empty.
-However, the set of KKT points $\Lambda_{KKT}$ is unbounded.
-Specifically, notice that for any $t \ge 0$ the following is a KKT point for \eqref{QP}:
+Note that in this case the feasible region of QP is $\{[0,1-t,t]\tr :0\le t\le 1\}$, which is bounded and non-empty.
+However, the set of KKT points $\Lambda_{KKT}$~\eqref{KKTset} is unbounded.
+Specifically, notice that for any $v \ge 1$ the following is a KKT point for QP : } \end{example}